- The Academic Program

 Buildings And Grounds

-Buildings are open to students at 7:30 a.m. and closed at 4:30 p.m.
-If students remain on campus after dismissal (3:05 p.m.), they should be with a teacher, adviser, coach or working in the library.
+Buildings are open to students at 7:30 a.m., and close at 4:30 p.m.
+If students remain on campus after dismissal (3:20 p.m.), they should be with a teacher, adviser, coach or working in the library.
 After 4:30 p.m., students remaining on campus must report to the library where they can read/study until 6 p.m., unless with a teacher, adviser or coach.

 Lockers And Hallways